Zeniku/3d-I-guess/README.md

 ## 3d I guess
+I made this because I was interested in coding again but it is very laggy

+check it out on **https://zeniku.github.io/3d-I-guess**

+### Movement
-I made this because I was interested in coding again check it out on https://zeniku.github.io/3d-I-guess movement was only coded via mobile don't expect movement if you are using pc this is a fork code from spck user speeding-copenhagen70
+movement was only coded via mobile don't expect movement if you are using pc

+### It's a Fork
+this is a fork code from spck user speeding-copenhagen70 entitled **3d Render Basic**